Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 The preparation for take off begins long before the aircraft crew arrives, but the chief also directly assists the crew during startup and shutdown.

+> 💡 Never upset your crew chief.
+Make sure you operate your aircraft
+> properly or you may disappoint the chief, and you will be scrubbing tires
+> and packing chutes for the rest of your flying career."

 ## Features

 Our F-4 crew chief has expertise in many fields including: